 - What is your desired outcome and how would this make a difference relative to your current situation?

 Putting the cart before the horse could have been experienced first-hand at a doctor’s visit.
-They ask you a number of questions about what you walked in thinking was a straight-forward problem.
+They ask you a number of questions about what you walked in thinking were a straight-forward problem.
 When asked what their problem is, patients often describe a self-diagnosed remedy to what they think is the ailment.
 However, what we see is not always all there is.
-For example, a headache is a symptom to the problem of swollen blood vessels which could be exacerbated by tensions, stress, trauma or a tumor.
-So in this case a headache is just the symptom, erroneously defined as the problem.
-Swollen blood vessels could be caused by a growing tumor – so the tumor is the root cause to the problem of swollen blood vessels – which is described as a headache.
+For example, a headache is a symptom of the problem of swollen blood vessels which could be exacerbated by tensions, stress, trauma, or a tumor.
+So in this case a headache is just a symptom, erroneously defined as the problem.
+Swollen blood vessels could be caused by a growing tumor – so the tumor is the root cause of the problem of swollen blood vessels – which is described as a headache.
 The communicated need within the problem statement is often self-prescribed because the solution is already assumed and baked into it and, as a result, directs our thinking into establishing different ways to solve it.
 In this case, the recommendation might be to go to bed, place a cold compress on your forehead, do yoga, etc. The treatment for a simple headache, (symptom), not the root cause.

-Turn this scenario to your web project.
+Turn this scenario into your web project.
 “I need a website” is not a root problem, it’s a symptom of not having an online brand presence, which is negatively affecting your company’s ability to increase reach and revenue share within your target market.
 To begin your web project effectively, you need to define the problem properly so it could be solved appropriately.
 “We do not have a sufficient web presence and are losing market share.”
-This definition opens the solutions to the entire digital landscape, from a website, to social media and advertising, email and PR.
+This definition opens the solutions to the entire digital landscape, from a website to social media and advertising, email, and PR.
 The resulting solution will perform better to reach your goal of increasing market share, and the clearly-defined problem reduces the potential for pitfalls and restarts along the way.

 So what’s the takeaway?
-A well-defined and clear goal based on a thorough understanding of the right problem and its root cause will give you insights into a better method of attack than accepting what is given on face value.
+A well-defined and clear goal based on a thorough understanding of the right problem and its root cause will give you insights into a better method of attack than accepting what is given at face value.
 People who breeze past the initial set-up stages ultimately get derailed, or wind up wasting time and money correcting preventable problems or reaching the finish line unscathed but with a diluted or weaker result.
-Proactive planning, with a well-defined problem, root cause, goal and strategy, will more often lead to better solutions, on time and within budget.
+Proactive planning, with a well-defined problem, root cause, goal, and strategy, will more often lead to better solutions, on time and within budget.